kwalamusicschool/BBO/ModelCard.md

 ## Training Data

-The GP surrogate is fitted at each round to all accumulated (input, output) pairs for each function.
+The GP surrogate was fitted at each round where a GP‑based strategy was used.
+For functions switched to heuristics (F1, F5, F6, F7 in later rounds), no GP was fitted.
+In the final round, pure exploitation in the form of small perturbations was used for all functions.
 There is no separate training/test split – the model is updated online with each new observation.
 See `DATASHEET.md` for full dataset documentation.

 ---